kolbeyang/CampgroundReservationSite/README.md

-# E-Store: Letworth State E-store
+# E-Store: Letchworth Campgrounds E-store
 # Modify this document to expand any and all sections that are applicable for a better understanding from your users/testers/collaborators (remove this comment and other instructions areas for your FINAL release)

 An online E-store system built in Java 8=>11 and ___ _replace with other platform requirements_ ___